Study of the strong interaction among hadrons with correlations at the LHC: Probing the strong interaction for strange hadrons

 This analysis has made it possible to extend the constraint to the scattering parameters and the BE of the $\Lambda$--$\Lambda$ system.
 The data is compared with models predicting either a strong attractive interaction~\cite{Ehime1}, a $\Lambda$--$\Lambda$ bound state~\cite{PhysRevD.15.2547,PhysRevD.20.1633}, or a shallow attractive interaction potential~\cite{ESC08,FG,HKMYY,Hatsuda:2018nes}.
 Through the comparison shown in Fig.~\ref{fig:LL_pomega} one can see that the data favors a shallow attractive interaction, being compatible in particular with the~\cite{HKMYY} and~\cite{FG} models that are in agreement with hypernuclei data, and with the model~\cite{Hatsuda:2018nes}, that consists of preliminary lattice QCD calculations by the HAL QCD collaboration.
-The data excludes the region corresponding to a strongly attractive or a very weakly binding short-range (small $f_0^{-1}$ and small $d_0$) interaction, and also the first results by STAR~\cite{Adamczyk:2014vca} corresponding to an attractive interaction are excluded.
+The data excludes the region corresponding to a strongly attractive or a very weakly binding short-range (small $|f_0^{-1}|$ and small $d_0$) interaction, and the first results from the STAR Collaboration~\cite{Adamczyk:2014vca} corresponding to a repulsive interaction are also excluded.
 The data does not exclude a $\Lambda$--$\Lambda$ bound state with a shallow binding (corresponding to negative $f_0^{-1}$ and small $d_0$ values).

-The observables presented in the left panel of Fig. \ref{fig:LL_pomega} can be related within the effective-range approximation to a corresponding binding energy via:
+The upper limit of the BE for the H-dibaryon candidate can be evaluated applying the effective-range approximation and relating the parameters $f_0^{-1}$ and $d_0$ to a corresponding BE via

 Several caveats apply to this expression~\cite{FemtoLambdaLambda} since the implied effective range expansion might no be suited to described the bound state properties.
-An analysis of the 1$\sigma$ region compatible with the existence of a bound state of the results shown in the left panel of Fig. \ref{fig:LL_pomega} was performed and allows a binding energy, considering statistical and systematic uncertainties, of BE = 3.2$^{+1.6}_{-2.4}$(stat)$^{+1.8}_{-1.0}$(syst) MeV~\cite{FemtoLambdaLambda}.
+An analysis of the 1$\sigma$ region compatible with the existence of a bound state of the results shown in the left panel of Fig. \ref{fig:LL_pomega} was performed and allows a BE, considering statistical and systematic uncertainties, of BE = 3.2$^{+1.6}_{-2.4}$(stat)$^{+1.8}_{-1.0}$(syst) MeV~\cite{FemtoLambdaLambda}.

+An additional final state suited for the search for a baryon-baryon bound state is the \pOm channel.
+Recent studies from phenomenological approaches~\cite{Sekihara:2018tsb} and first principle calculations~\cite{Iritani:2018sra} predict an attractive interaction potential at all distances between protons and $\Omega^-$ baryons.
+Both approaches also predict the existence of a \pOm bound state with binding energies of the order of a few MeV.
+For the strong-only and strong+Coulomb binding energies the two models predict $0.1$ MeV and $1$ MeV~\cite{Sekihara:2018tsb} and $1.54$ MeV and $2.46$ MeV~\cite{Iritani:2018sra}, respectively.